It Was I: Lindsey Buckingham recording

 The song was later covered by American guitarist and vocalist Lindsey Buckingham, and was released as the second single off his debut album, Law and Order.
 Buckingham was still a member of Fleetwood Mac at the time, which was on hiatus after the conclusion of their Tusk Tour.
 A music video directed by Jerry Watson was also created to accompany the song.

 The song featured the involvement of Carol Ann Harris, who was in a romantic relationship with Buckingham at the time of the song's recording.
 According to Harris, Buckingham initiated the collaboration by giving her a recording of Skip & Flip's version and asked her to learn the lyrics vocal melody over the course of a few days.
 She initially objected to the idea, believing that she would "sound like a little kid" on the recording; Buckingham maintained that he wanted to involve her in some capacity on his first solo album.
-Upon listening to the song, Harris found it "very catchy" but still had reservations over participating and requested that he find someone else to sing with him, which Buckingham rejected.
+Upon listening to Buckingham's demo of "It Was I", Harris found the song "very catchy" but requested that he find someone else to it sing with him, which Buckingham rejected.
 Harris said that she found the recording process to be an enjoyable experience and recalled receiving notes of congratulations from the members of Fleetwood Mac for her recording debut.